Equity Sliding Scale Guidelines

 • have a relatively high degree of earning power due to your level of education (or gender and racial privilege, class background, etc.)

-If you struggle to maintain access to needs such as health care, housing, food, child care, and are living paycheck to paycheck or are in significant debt, you probably belong here and you deserve a community that honors your price as equal an economical offering as the person who can pay the highest tier.
+If you struggle to maintain access to needs such as health care, housing, food, child care, and are living paycheck to paycheck or are in significant debt, you probably belong here and you deserve a community that honors your price as an equal economical offering as the person who can pay the highest tier.
 Even when the lower tier is still prohibitive, I will work with folks to offer extended payment plans and other solutions — contact Sherri Lynn Wood.